MSSSeg: Learning Multi-Scale Structural Complexity for Self-Supervised Segmentation: Introduction

 \section{Introduction}

-Self-supervised semantic segmentation addresses the fundamental challenge of partitioning an image into semantically meaningful regions without specialized annotations \cite{ijcai2022p133}.
-This capability is crucial for various applications, including autonomous driving \cite{vobecky2022drive}, industrial inspection \cite{Shi_Wang_Zhang_Li_Zhu_2024}, and geographic data analysis \cite{zhang2023research}, where obtaining dense annotations is often impractical or infeasible.
+Self-supervised semantic segmentation (SSS) addresses the challenge of partitioning images into semantically meaningful regions without human annotations~\cite{ijcai2022p133}, which is a capability critical for autonomous driving~\cite{vobecky2022drive}, industrial inspection~\cite{Shi_Wang_Zhang_Li_Zhu_2024}, and geographic analysis~\cite{zhang2023research}, where dense labeling is impractical.

-Most SOTA methods primarily focused on learning more appearance-based features, such as shared color and texture \cite{PiCiE}.
-However, these methods struggle when faced with appearance ambiguities, where semantically distinct objects exhibit similar visual features, due to their over-reliance on these appearance cues \cite{dubey2018pairwise}.
-To tackle this challenge, recent works incorporate extra information to achieve a more reliable segmentation, such as infrared images \cite{infrared}, lidar data \cite{lidar}, and depth maps \cite{DepthG}.
-While these approaches show improvements, they still overlook a more fundamental element: topological information.

-Motivated by this, we introduce \methodName (\textbf{G}eometry and \textbf{A}ppearance aware Self-Supervised \textbf{Seg}mentation), a novel framework that leverages topological information to bridge geometry and appearance cues for accurate segmentation.
-Specifically, topological information bridges geometry-based features and appearance-based features, which capture stable properties such as connectivity, holes, and boundaries.
-These properties remain invariant under continuous deformations \cite{lobaton2011robust}, such as stretching or bending, enhancing \methodName's robustness.

-\methodName~relies on three core components to bridge geometry and appearance.
-The framework begins with Topological Augmentation (\textbf{TopoAug}), an adversarial strategy that applies morphological operators to the luminance channel to prevent the model from taking "shortcuts" by learning unstable features.
-Consequently, the model is forced to rely on stable ones extracted by our Differentiable Box-Counting module (\textbf{DBC}).
-This module quantifies the multi-scale fractal complexity of (i) geometric-based features from depth maps, and (ii) appearance-based features from frozen image encoder.
-Finally, we design a multi-objective loss function (\textbf{\lossName}) to regularize the training process, explicitly enforcing cross-modal alignment between these geometric and semantic representations.

-\Cref{fig:head} highlights the performance of \methodName~under appearance ambiguity.
-While SOTA methods fail to clearly segment the leaves or produce fragmented masks due to similar textures, \methodName~accurately delineates fine-grained boundaries, yielding a cohesive result that closely matches the Ground Truth.
+SOTA methods~\cite{STEGO,EAGLE,ACSeg,HP} primarily build on frozen image encoders, such as DINO~\cite{caron2021emerging}, and then train segmentation heads.
+These methods primarily learn from color, texture, and local patterns to group pixels into segments.
+They often struggle with \emph{structural errors}, which refer to altered spatial organizations.